sagemath/trac_to_gh/Issue 7006.md

 # Issue 7006: [with patch; needs review] os x 10.6 port -- update mpir to autodetect ABI on OS X since ABI=32 is *no* longer necessarily the default on 10.6

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7006

 Original creator: was